 Clinical Education is an important aspect of your experience in the Howard University Department of Physical Therapy.
-The Academic Coordinators of Clinical Education (ACCE) are Dr. Pamela Brown-White, and Prof. Kala Flagg.
+The Academic Coordinator of Clinical Education (ACCE) is Dr. Sabrina Altema.

-Each student must complete a minimum of four (4) full time clinical rotations in order to successfully complete the educational requirements of the physical therapy program.
+Each student must complete a minimum of four (4) full time clinical rotations to successfully complete the educational requirements of the physical therapy program.
 These rotations will occur in your 4th semester, 7th semester, and 8th semester.